JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

 or desired.

 ## Alternatives

+ - The syntax extension could be given its own extension name instead of integrated into `-XLambdaCase`.

  - Zero clauses could be permitted.
 In this case, however, a way would have to be found to indicate how many arguments a given `\ of`-expression matches on, as otherwise, it would